A simple yet effective baseline for non-attributed graph classification: A simple baseline for graph classification

 \subsection{Relation to graph neural networks}

 Our baseline can be seen as a variant of GNN that is used to learn useful representations for graph classification in an end-to-end manner.
-GNNs use the graph structure and node features $X_{v}$ to learn a representation vector of a node, $h_{v}$, or the entire graph, $h_{G}$.
-Modern GNNs follow a neighborhood aggregation strategy, which involves iteratively updating the representation of a node by aggregating the representations of its neighbors.
-After $k$ iterations of aggregation, a node's representation captures the structural information within its $k$-hop network neighborhood.
+GNNs use the graph structure $G$ and node features $X_{v}$ to learn either node-level representation or graph-level representation.
 Formally, the $k$-th layer of a GNN is